mononokehime14/chronos/README.md

 This repo contains a documented notebook duplicating the data processing, model training and scoring processes in Chronos+ with all the pure engineering parts such as database access and job queueing stripped out.

-## Run this notebook with docker-compose
+## Run this notebook locally with docker-compose

 ### Requirements